Kyiv — Current Water Temperature, Annual Trends and Forecast

 Current Water Temperature

-Water Temperature in Kyiv today is 18.9°C.
+Water Temperature in Kyiv today is 24°C.

 Water Temperature: Daily Trends, Historical Records, and Forecast

-⚠️ As of today, the minimum water temperature ranges from 65°F (18°C) to 68°F (20°C).
-This is already quite warm water, which is ideal for most people.
-Swimming becomes comfortable, and prolonged stays in the water do not cause discomfort.
-This temperature is perfect for family trips and for those who prefer warmer water.
-It is also comfortable for water sports such as surfing or swimming.
+✅ As of today, the minimum water temperature ranges from 75°F (23°C) to 79°F (26°C).
+This is a very comfortable temperature for swimming, and many people can enjoy prolonged stays in the water without feeling cold.
+The water is pleasantly warm, making it ideal for relaxation and water sports.
+This temperature range is particularly popular among tourists, as it combines comfort and safety for health.
 It is important to note that these swimming tips and recommendations apply only in good weather.
 When the air temperature is below 68°F (20°C), and sometimes even below 77°F (25°C), swimming can be unpleasant even with relatively high water temperatures.

 Water Temperature Chart Over the Last 30 Days